 In Synchronous data transfer, the sending and receiving units are enabled with same clock signal.
 It is possible between two units when each of them knows the behavior of the other.
 The master performs a sequence of instructions for data transfer in a predefined order.
 All these actions are synchronized with the common clock.
 The master is designed to supply the data at a time when the slave is definitely ready for it.
 Usually, the master will introduce sufficient delay to take into account the slow response of the slave, without any request from the slave.

-The master does not expect any acknowledgement signal from the slave, when a data is sent by the master to the slave.
-Similarly, when a data from the slave is read by the master, neither the slave informs that the data has been placed on the data bus nor the master acknowledges that the data has been read.
-Both the master and slave performs their own task of transferring data at designed clock period.
+The master does not expect any acknowledgment signal from the slave when data is sent by the master to the slave.
+Similarly, when data from the slave is read by the master, neither the slave informs that the data has been placed on the data bus nor the master acknowledges that the data has been read.
+Both the master and slave perform their own task of transferring data at a designed clock period.
 Since both devices know the behavior (response time) of each other, no difficulty arises.

 Prior to transferring data, the master must logically select the slave either by sending slave’s address or sending “device select” signal to the slave.
-But there are no acknowledgement signal from the slave to master if device is selected.
+But there is no acknowledgment signal from the slave to the master if the device is selected.

-Timing diagram of synchronous read operation is given below:
+Timing diagram of the synchronous read operation is given below:

 - The design procedure is easy.
-The master does not wait for any acknowledges signal from the slave through the master waits for a time equal to slave’s response time.
+The master does not wait for any acknowledges signal from the slave, though the master waits for a time equal to slave’s response time.

 - If the slave operates at a slow speed, the master will be idle for some time during data transfer and vice versa.

 Attention reader!
 Don’t stop learning now.
 Get hold of all the important CS Theory concepts for SDE interviews with the CS Theory Course at a student-friendly price and become industry ready.